jonathanvdc/res-publica/README.md

 }
 ```

-### Running the server
+### Run the server

 With the `config.json` in place, run the server like so:
 ```
 python3 ./server-manager.py config.json
 ```

 Congratulations!
-If all went well, you should now have your own instance of Res Publica.
+If all went well, you should now have your very own instance of Res Publica.